syncfusion-content/uwp-docs/uwp/SfDataGrid/Column-Types.md

 ### Styling selector column

-The style of checkbox in record cells and header can be customized by changing the default template of checkbox.
+The style of check box in record cells and header can be customized by changing the default template of check box.

 {% tabs %}
 {% highlight xaml %}